testdasi/pihole-dot-doh/README.md

 # pihole-dot-doh
 Official pihole docker with both DoT (DNS over TLS) and DoH (DNS over HTTPS) clients.
-Don't browse the web securely and still send your DNS queries in plain text!
+Don't browse the web securely and yet still send your DNS queries in plain text!

 Built for both Raspberry Pi and AMD64.